FloBeni/ShinyApp-GTDrift/README.md

 This archive includes a Shiny Application to explore the database from the paper 'GTDrift: A resource for exploring the interplay between genetic drift, genomic and transcriptomic characteristics in eukaryotes'.

-Developed by Florian Bénitière, Anamaria Necsulea and Laurent Duret.
+Developed by Florian Bénitière, Laurent Duret and Anamaria Necsulea.
 Laboratoire de Biométrie et Biologie Évolutive, Université Lyon 1, UMR CNRS 5558, Villeurbanne, France.

 A light version of the database is present in 'www/database' which corresponds to database downloadable at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10908656.svg)](https://doi.org/10.5281/zenodo.10908656).